Don't Know Where to Start? You're in the Right Place.

 Keep Stacking Certs

-Once offshore, add rigging certifications, confined space, H2S operations (beyond awareness), and crane operator training when you can.
+Once offshore, add rigging, confined space, H2S operations, and crane operator training.
 Each cert bumps your pay and opens new role tracks.
 The workers who advance fastest never stop training.